earthcube/geocodes/docs/setup_base_machine_configuration.md

         httpChallenge:
             entryPoint: http
     ```
+    If production, comment the line as shown.
+Developers see Lets Encypt Notes

-!!! note "Let Encrypt Notes"
+??? note "Let Encrypt Notes"
     [lets encrypt](https://doc.traefik.io/traefik/https/acme/),

     (developers) set to use [staging environment](https://letsencrypt.org/docs/staging-environment/) server while testing
     If you are doing development, then leave the caServer uncommented.

-    If production, comment the line as shown

 # start the base containers